mengwailoh/Kaggle_Covid_extractor/README.md

 # Kaggle_Covid_extractor
-Extraction of information using Open Research Dataset Challenge (CORD-19) on Kagglr
+Extraction of information using Open Research Dataset Challenge (CORD-19) on Kaggle